-One of the first steps after an accident is for you to contact your own insurance company.
+The first step should always be to contact your insurance company.
 You might hear of some people choosing not to contact their insurance agent when only property damage is involved, to handle the repairs privately and save on the deductible.